plotly/dash-vtk/docs/REFERENCES.md

 ```

 A VolumeDataRepresentation component.
-VolumneDataRepresentation expect the following set of properties
+VolumeDataRepresentation expect the following set of properties
   - dimensions: [10, 20, 5]
   - spacing: [1, 1, 1]
   - origin: [0, 0, 0]